-The V-CC Flat Section has A PLAN: the last-Monday-of-the-month meetings will all be at The Victoria in Earl Soham.
-So far, so good… There will also be impromptu mid-month meetings at other pubs, which we stand no hope of keeping track of here.
+The V-CC Flat Section’s 2019 last-Monday-of-the-month meetings will alternate between destinations.
+Firstly: at the Crown in Bedfield, then riding to The Victoria in Earl Soham; secondly: at the Half Moon in Rushall.
+There may also be impromptu mid-month meetings at other pubs, which we stand no hope of keeping track of here.

 The pursuance of cycling in the leisurely fashion of days gone by.
 The appreciation and conservation of the countryside and its way of life.
 The enjoyment of local public hostelries and their ales.